QubitPi/management-blogs/docs/_posts/2021-04-29-test-auto-generation.md

 ![Error loading diffblue-plugin.png!]({{ "/assets/img/diffblue-plugin.png" | relative_url}})

+Note that there are "Community" version and "Paid" version.
+The difference is the that the former supports by-class file test generations while the latter supports per-package and per-project(multiple packages) test generations

 Using Diffblue is super simple by [installing maven plugin](https://www.diffblue.com/try-cover) and generating tests by right-clicking though: